InDieTasten/mandel-lua/README.md

   -s, --sequence <frames>   Number of frames in the sequence   [Default: 10] -b, --black               Black inside the set

-  -f, --gif                 Use ffmpeg to create a gif
+  -g, --gif                 Use ffmpeg to create a gif
 ```

 #### Example (white)